Still Working

 Student Teachers- FREE

-Dues may be deducted via payroll deduction OR personal bank draft from checking or savings.
+Beginning September 2024, dues may be deducted personal bank draft from checking or savings, credit cards, or cash/check wither quarterly or yearly.
 For Bossier, DeSoto, and Red River Parishes, this will be a once per month deduction.
 For Caddo Parish, this will be a twice per month deduction (dues split evenly between the two pay cycles).

 NOTIFICATION OF DISCONTINUED RED RIVER UNITED BENEFITS